prime025/European-Football-Analysis/README.md

 ### Requirements:

 The notebook is run using Python 3.
-The app has been heavily tested using Python 3.7, but anything above 3.5 should be a safe bet.
+The code has been heavily tested using Python 3.7, but anything above 3.5 should be a safe bet.
 > **Note:** You may need to use `python3` before your commands to ensure you use the correct Python path. e.g. `python3 --version`

 ```bash